wba6/Euler-s-Totient-Function/Deep-Dive.md

 #### Perfect Totient Numbers

 A perfect totient number is an integer that is equal to the sum of its iterated totients.
-That is, we apply Euler's totient function $\phi(n)$ to a number $n$, apply it again to the resulting totient, and so on, until the number 1 is reached, and add together the resulting sequence of numbers.
+We apply Euler's totient function $\phi(n)$ to a number $n$, apply it again to the resulting totient, and so on, until the number 1 is reached, and add together the resulting sequence of numbers.
 If this sum equals $n$, then $n$ is a perfect totient number.
 **Example**: Let $n = 9$

 $\phi(9) = 6$